If you're interested in locating some music sirens, here's a basic guide.

 Music sirens were located at schools, universities, banks, factories, department stores, municipal offices, and notable historical sites.
 By 1955, 50 music sirens were already in place and sounding, and there were numerous music sirens installed between 1955-1960.
 This means there was a significant dropoff in music siren sales starting in the 60's.
 At that point, there were likely already music sirens playing in a majority of towns and cities everywhere.

-Do know that music sirens are sneaky, and can easily be mistaken for other things.
-Pictured is the Matsuya department store in Omuta from 1983, when its music siren had just gone inactive.
+Music sirens are sneaky, and can easily be mistaken for dozens of things.
+Likewise, many things can be mistaken for music sirens.
+Pictured on either side is the Matsuya department store in Omuta from 1983, when its music siren had just gone inactive.

-Can you see it?
+Can you see it on the left?
 Perhaps if I highlight it on the right?

 Isn't it strange how you know where it is in hindsight, but without someone taking up-close photos of it, you may have never found it?